It’s me again, climate denier Tony Heller (aka Steven Goddard), checking in with my loyal followers. If you’re new here, you can read my intro.

 So symbols are of extreme importance to a well functioning human society.
 In fact, they are the foundation for it.
 Of course, symbols only facilitate coordination so long as they create similar patterns inside the brains of the members within a society.
 If, for example, a flag representing a society provokes profound pride and cooperation in one half of a society and deep-seated hatred and hostility when flown by the other half, that society is probably in the midst of a civil war or on the verge of starting one.

 And so if too many people cannot agree upon a common meaning for the symbols that are shared within the society, it’s a sign that the society is not firing on all cylinders, making coordination more difficult and strife more likely especially when resources are scarce and survival becomes more precarious.
-That’s not to say the healthiest societies are those where symbols are fixed with permanent meaning and mean the same thing to all individuals.
+That’s not to say the healthiest societies are those where symbols are fixed with permanent meaning and stimulate the same brain patterns in all individuals.
 In fact, static, homogenization of symbolic meaning is a very unhealthy state because such society’s are extremely brittle and cannot adapt very well to new problems encountered.
-A society such as North Korea can be considered a prime example of such a society.
+A society such as North Korea can be considered a prime example of such a society and lacks a healthy dose of symbolic diversity.

 In early 21st century America, we are witnessing a recent outbreak of skirmishes around symbols and what they mean.
 We argue about flying the confederate flag, we argue about what the meaning of “Black Lives Matter” is, and we argue about the burning of the American flag or even what the recently iconic “Pepe the Frog” avatar means.
 Without understanding the power of symbols, it’s easy to be dismissive about these debates and wonder “What does it matter, they are only symbols, these debates are nothing but tempests in a teapot.”
 But as we have seen, symbols do matter a great deal.
 Certain symbols can arouse great passions within us which influence behaviors of individuals in the physical world.
 If there is enough disagreement over these symbols, it can lead to conflict and even death, as we have recently witnessed by the events in Charlottesville, VA.